MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-one-box.md

 ## How to configure

 >[!Important]
 >For a speedy setup in Azure, Use [Azure Portal](https://portal.azure.com/#create/deploy-r.operationalization-previewonebox) or [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/deploy-r.operationalization?tab=Overview).
-You can also automate setup using [our Azure Resource Management templates](https://github.com/Microsoft/microsoft-r/tree/master/mlserver-arm-templates) stored in GitHub.
+You can also automate setup using [Azure Resource Management templates](https://github.com/Microsoft/microsoft-r/tree/master/mlserver-arm-templates) stored in GitHub.
 This [blog post](https://blogs.msdn.microsoft.com/rserver/2017/05/14/configuring-r-server-to-operationalize-analytics-using-arm-templates/) explains how.

 **To configure on a single machine:**